Diffractive lensless imaging with optimized Voronoi-Fresnel phase: Methods

 A notable difference between our quasi-CVT algorithm and conventional CVT is that, a certain degree of irregularity should be preserved in quasi-CVT, while the CVT tends to converge to a regular hexagonal grid.
 Theoretically, the optimal CVT in a 2D plane results in a hexagonal pattern~\cite{yan2011computing}.
-To demonstrate that the optimization is non-trivial, we compare the optimized result from the above algorithm against a regular rectangular and a hexagonal Voronoi-Fresnel phase.
-The design area is 256 $\times$ 256 pixels, and the number of cells is 64 in all three cases.
+To demonstrate that the optimization is non-trivial, we compare the optimized result from the above algorithm against a regular rectangular and a hexagonal Voronoi-Fresnel phase in Fig.~\ref{fig:properties}.
+The design area is 256~$\times$~256 pixels, and the number of cells is 64 in all three cases.
 The two regular grids are equivalent to common off-the-shelf microlens arrays.
-As shown in Fig.~\ref{fig:properties}, the MTFv on the regular rectangular (MTFv = 1.14) or hexagonal grid (MTFv = 1.19) is significantly lower than the optimized result (MTFv = 2.29).
+The MTFv on the regular rectangular (MTFv = 1.14) or hexagonal grid (MTFv = 1.19) is significantly lower than the optimized result (MTFv = 2.29).
+Periodic patterns exist in both regular grids.
 This attributes to the fact that the regular grids lack of diversity in the directional filtering.
 Therefore, the optimization is non-trivial.
 Simple and regular off-the-shelf microlens arrays are not well-suited for this purpose.

 The parameter sweep in the second step of the algorithm is time-consuming, especially when the design space is large.
 We can facilitate the search of best number of sites in the full scale from smaller scales.
-We evaluate the optimal $K$ in various scales and plot the MTFv to the design area in Fig.~\ref{fig:scalability}.
-The result indicates the algorithm is linearly scalable with respect to the design area.
+We evaluate the optimal $K$ in various common scales for various aspect ratios of 1:1, 4:3, 3:2, 16:9, 21:9, and plot the MTFv with the design area in Fig.~\ref{fig:scalability}.
+See detailed analysis in \tocheck{Supplemental Document 1}.
+The result indicates our algorithm is linearly scalable with respect to the design area, regardless of the aspect ratios of the design area.